What is Bar in Hotel

 6. Dispense Bar

-It is the bar attached to a restaurant, serving alcoholic drinks to the guests in the restaurant during their mealtime.
-The stock may be either collected from the main bar or from the cellar.
+A dispense bar is a kind of bar attached to a restaurant, serving alcoholic drinks to the guests in the restaurant during their mealtime.
+Here the stock may be either collected from the main bar or from the cellar.

 The dispense bar has a minimum stock of drinks that may be suitable for an aperitif, to accompany the dishes offered and as digestives.